Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

    --dryrun         Gather all info but don't set anything in HW.
    --exclude=list   Comma-separated list of target patterns to exclude.
-                    Each item in the list is matched on the front of each target XName and excluded if there is a match.
+                    Each item in the list is matched on the front of each target component name (xname) and excluded if there is a match.
                     Example: x1000,x3000c0,x9000c1s0
                         This will exclude all BMCs in cabinet x1000, all BMCs at or below x3000c0, and all BMCs